 - Pierce County Sexual Assault Center – Rebuilding Hope

 - Pierce County Domestic Violence Helpline

 Telephone: 253-798-4166 or 800-764-2420

 2. Private Resources

 A report to the University may be made to any of the following offices or individuals.
-These are trained individuals who will initiate the University’s responsive action to a sexual misconduct complaint.
-While not bound by confidentiality, these resources will maintain the privacy of an individual’s information within the confines of the Title IX resolution process.
+These are trained individuals who will initiate the University’s responsive action to a Prohibited Conduct complaint.
+While not bound by confidentiality, these resources will maintain the privacy of an individual’s information within the confines of the Title IX process.

 Office: Basement of Harstad Hall